cdkodi/shopifyblog/SHOPIFY_INTEGRATION_SETUP.md

-# Shopify GraphQL Integration Setup
+# Shopify Integration Setup (Hybrid GraphQL/REST)

-This document explains how to set up the Shopify GraphQL integration to publish articles from your CMS directly to your Shopify store blog.
+This document explains how to set up the Shopify integration to publish articles from your CMS directly to your Shopify store blog.

+## Architecture Overview

+**Implementation**: Hybrid GraphQL/REST approach
+**Rationale**: Shopify's GraphQL Admin API supports reading blogs/articles but not creating/updating articles
+**Solution**: Use GraphQL for queries, REST API for mutations

 ## Prerequisites